 Enjoying a laid-back beverage by the pool or a sophisticated drink in the specialty dining room is one of the highlights of a cruise holiday, but it can also mean that additional costs pile up quickly.
 Here, Don Bucolo of EatSleepCruise.com shares his top tips for scoring free drinks on your next cruise.

 Bring It Onboard

-We would never suggest you break the cruise ship’s policy and bring beverages onboard that are prohibited; however, almost all cruise lines allow you to bring 2 bottles of wine onboard in your carry-on.
-Granted, you still have to buy the wine pre-cruise, but you will be drinking your favorite vino for less than half the price if you take advantage of this allowance.
-Also note that some lines even allow you to bring a bottle of wine or 6 pack of beer onboard at every port.
+We would never suggest you break the cruise ship’s policy and bring beverages onboard that are prohibited; however, almost all cruise lines allow you to bring 2 bottles of wine on board in your carry-on.
+Granted, you still have to buy the wine pre-cruise, but you will be drinking your favourite vino for less than half the price if you take advantage of this allowance.
+Also, note that some lines even allow you to bring a bottle of wine or 6 pack of beer on board at every port.